 The Board requires passage of the national ASBOG exam (Fundamentals of Geology and Practice of Geology sections) as the Oregon exam standard for geologist registration.
-The Board administers the ASBOG exam two (2) times each year on dates set by the national ASBOG office.
+The ASBOG exam is administered two (2) times each year on dates set by ASBOG, the national exam provider.
 The exam administration dates are the same across the nation.

 The ASBOG exam is composed of two (2) sections, each four (4) hours in duration.
-The Fundamentals of Geology section is offered in the morning, and the Practice of Geology section in the afternoon.
-To determine your eligibility, review the Board's Qualify for Exams page by examination type.
+To determine your eligibility to take one or both sections, review the Board's Qualify for Exams page by examination type.
 For more details about the ASBOG exam, see the National exam provider

 New applications to sit for an ASBOG exam must be received in the Board office 100 days prior to the exam date.
 No exceptions!